integrativemodeling/CSN2019/modeling_scripts/README.md

 `modeling_scripts`   	 contains all scripts used for modeling
 - job.*.sub are the relevant submission scripts for a SGE cluster (Wynton at UCSF / QB3 Cluster at UCSF).
-- smodeling.*.py are the modeling script for PMI.
+- smodeling.*.py are the modeling script used by PMI to generate the samples

 ## Input for all the scripts